ThePrimeagen/rust-for-typescript-devs/lessons/05-if-there-is-time/B-project-structure.md

 <br />

 ### Monorepos!
-Yes rust has built in support of mono repos
+Yes rust has built in support of monorepos

 * lets create small library that just prints "foo"
 * upgrade our Cargo.toml to have `workspace` members and `dependency` foofoo